 You will also get a handle on what customers are expecting.
 Did you know that Sir James Dyson, the inventor of the best-selling vacuum, went through almost 5,200 prototypes before he found one that people would buy?
-This is why announcing some features and talking about prototypes within the industry, such as at a conference or within an in-market podcast interview, can be very beneficial.
+This is why announcing some features, and talking about prototypes within the industry can be very beneficial.
+These announcements can come at places such as a conference or within an in-market podcast interview.

 6. Run Contests to Get User-Generated Content

 What will your new product be like?
 How will you design it?
 What will customers think about this new, unique thing you're building?
 You could always run a contest where your fans compete to come up with the best idea, then have your followers, fans, website visitors, and so forth go to a landing page where they can vote on the final winner.
 This gives you so much insight into what customers want and how they will react to different product designs.

 7. Get Close to Your Customers on Social Media